Race cup

 Provenance

-Mrs F Watts Purchased from David Black of 1 Burlington Gardens, London W1, for £130 on 23 December 1943, Invoice 1650 Huttlestone Rogers Broughton, 1st Lord Fairhaven (1896-1966) bequeathed by Lord Fairhaven to the National Trust along with the house and the rest of the contents The National Trust
+Mrs F Watts David Black of 1 Burlington Gardens, London W1, sold the cup to Lord Fairhaven on 23 December 1943, for £130, Invoice 1650 (Urban) Huttleston Rogers Broughton, 1st Baron Fairhaven (1896-1966) bequeathed by Lord Fairhaven to the National Trust along with the house and the rest of the contents.
+National Trust

 Credit line